nbanmp/ethereumctf/readme.md

  - Create requirements.txt
  - Create config.html
  - Check if a blockchain is already running and do not restart it if restarting is not necessary.
- - Allow for starting contracts preloaded with ethereum